-In a letter dated April 17, 2012 the Florida Department of Environmental Protection stated the Village Total Maximum Daily Load (TMDL) Priority Action Report dated April 11, 2012 is approved.
+A letter dated April 11, 2012 to the Florida Department of Environmental Protection stated the Village Total Maximum Daily Load (TMDL) Priority Action Report dated April 17, 2012 is approved.
 The Village report was sent in a letter dated April 11, 2012 indicating no water bodies with adopted TMDLs that our MS4 discharge into, either directly or indirectly.
 The Village does not need to submit the TMDL Monitoring and Assessment Report.

 This was confirmed by an e-mail dated April 7, 2015, from Michelle Bull, FDEP.